Lord Brian Rix: a life remembered

 In 1980 he became secretary-general of Mencap (the equivalent of our CEO role now),and then Chairman in 1988.
 Brian was also chairman of the Arts Council of Great Britain’s drama panel and disability committee between 1986-1993.

 Brian Rix entered the House of Lords in 1992 as an independent crossbench peer.
-He was for many years one of the most regular attenders in the House introducing numerous amendments to laws on with health, social care, welfare and education.
+He was for many years one of the most regular attendees in the House introducing numerous amendments to laws on with health, social care, welfare and education.

 In 1998 he was made president of Mencap, it was a position he would hold until his death.